Tapping into your home’s equity can be a savvy move, if you’re aware of benefits and risks.

 If you don’t use your entire credit limit for a down payment, you can set aside a cushion of funds for any urgent repairs or maintenance on your investment property.
 This can help you manage your cash flow.

 Should I use a HELOC for a real estate investment?

 When the housing market is strong, a real estate investment could be a solid way to leverage your equity.
-With a HELOC, you could access to a line of credit that you can tap into for a down payment or other fees related to a real estate investment.
+With a HELOC, you have access to a line of credit that you can tap into for a down payment or other fees related to a real estate investment.